BlackArabb/ekehi-mobile/LandPage/README.md

 ## 📖 Documentation

-For detailed documentation about the landing page implementation, features, and customization options, please refer to the main project documentation:
+For detailed documentation about the landing page implementation, features, and customization options, please refer to:

-- [Landing Page Documentation](../Documentations/LANDING_PAGE_DOCUMENTATION.md) - Complete guide to the landing page
+- [Landing Page Documentation](DOCUMENTATION.md) - Complete and updated guide to the landing page
-- [Mobile App Documentation](../Documentations/) - Documentation for the mobile application
+- [Original Documentation](../mobileApp/Documentations/LANDING_PAGE_DOCUMENTATION.md) - Original documentation for reference

 ## 🤝 Community